Anderwafe/SENLA_courseJoiningTest/README.txt

 - Population Predictions: Use the prediction feature to estimate changes in population dynamics within the ecosystem.

-- Log Management: Clear and maintain log files for tracking simulation events and outcomes.
+- Log Management (log file located in project_folder\log.txt): Clear and maintain log files for tracking simulation events and outcomes.

 - User-Friendly Interface: Navigate through menus with clear options for managing your ecosystem and running simulations.